proxmox/proxmox-backup/docs/tape-backup.rst

 - Multiple vendors (for both media and drives)
 - Build in AES-CGM Encryption engine

-Please note that `Proxmox Backup Server` already stores compressed data, so we do not need/use the tape compression feature.
+Note that `Proxmox Backup Server` already stores compressed data, so using the tape compression feature has no advantage.

 Supported Hardware
 ------------------

-Proxmox Backup Server supports `Linear Tape Open`_ genertion 4 (LTO4) or later.
+Proxmox Backup Server supports `Linear Tape Open`_ generation 4 (LTO4) or later.
 In general, all SCSI2 tape drives supported by the Linux kernel should work, but feature like hardware encryptions needs LTO4 or later.